jhuckaby/pixl-chart/README.md

 VOID download( OPTIONS )
 ```

 The `download()` method takes a snapshot of the chart, and downloads the image to your local machine.
 You can specify a number of settings here including format, quality, and override chart settings as well.
-See [Downloads](#downloads) below for details.
+See [Downloads](#downloads) for details.

 ### on